BlokasLabs/pisound-docs/Pisound-App.md

 The scripts used by `pisound-ctl` are hosted on GitHub here: https://github.com/BlokasLabs/pisound-ctl-scripts.

 You may submit pull requests with your modifications and additions.
+Preferred form of new categories would be deb packages, for an example, see [MODEP integration scripts](https://github.com/BlokasLabs/modep-ctl-scripts).